gil2rok/drghmc/README.md

 Code for the paper "Sampling From multiscale densities with delayed rejection generalized Hamiltonian Monte Carlo" submitted to NeurIPS 2024.

 > [!TIP]
-> DR-G-HMC is implemented in [Bayes-Kit](https://github.com/flatironinstitute/bayes-kit), a repository for Bayesian inference algorithms in Python.
+> DR-G-HMC is implemented in a super-readable way in [Bayes-Kit](https://github.com/flatironinstitute/bayes-kit), a repository for Bayesian inference algorithms in Python.
 Consider giving it a star :star:.

 ## Overview :mag_right: